Grauenwolf/PackIT/README.md

 These URLs aren't as 'pretty' as the originals, but it removes the ambiguity and the need to provide the same information twice.

+## Round 22 - Remove Single-Property Classes

+Single-property classes are something that should be reviewed.
+They are not necessarily wrong, but they are suspect.
+Consider the get-by-id data flow.

+1. The client packs the ID into a URL as a `Guid`.
+2. The controller repacks the ID into a `GetPackingList` object.
+3. The service unpacks the `GetPackingList` object back into a `Guid` so it can be used in an EF query.

+A long time ago the `GetPackingList` object was needed for the dispatcher scheme.
+But now that we are calling functions using C#'s function calling syntax, it no longer needs to exist.

 # PackIT
 PackIT is simple "packing list app" built on top of clean architecture and CQRS.